-Pressing the Heart Rate key repeatedly scrolls through the heart rate controlled (HRC) workouts available on the equipment.
-To use these workouts, you must either wear a chest strap sensor (recommended) or maintain contact with the handheld sensor grips throughout your workout.
+Pressing the Heart Rate key selects the Basic Heart Rate Controlled (HRC) workout, which monitors your heart rate to guide you through a moderate intensity program that is optimal for aerobic conditioning.
+To use this workout, you must either wear a chest strap sensor (recommended) or maintain continuous contact with the handheld sensor grips.

-Note: You cannot switch to these workouts during an exercise session.
+Note: You cannot switch to this workout during an exercise session.